Yifei-Zhou/Java-Compiler-Project/README.md

 ### Test Compiler

+Many testing uC programs are provided.
+You may test this compiler by generating Risc-V assembly codes using these programs.
+To simplify the testing, a shell script called `runme` is provided.

 `runme` is a shell script that runs the Scanner, as shown in the code below.
 This script takes two arguments: 1. the input file name; 2. the output file name.
 Please make sure to run `make clean; make compiler` before running `runme`.

 There are 7 groups of tests in 7 different folders.
 Each group contains several tests that can be run.
 To run the `Y` test in the `X` group of tests, use the command below: